Afro-Turks: History

 Beginning several centuries ago, a number of Africans, usually via Zanzibar in the historical region of Zanj and from places such as Niger, Arabia, Libya, Kenya and Sudan, came to the Ottoman Empire settled by the Dalaman, Menderes and Gediz valleys, Manavgat and Çukurova.
 African quarters of 19th-century İzmir, including Sabırtaşı, Dolapkuyu, Tamaşalık, İkiçeşmelik and Ballıkuyu, are mentioned in contemporary records.

 Chief black eunuch in the Imperial Harem in 1912.

 Black eunuch of the Ottoman Sultan 1870s.

 Some came from Crete following the population exchange between Greece and Turkey in 1923.
 They settled on the Aegean coast, mainly around İzmir.
 Africans in Ayvalık declare that their ancestors from Crete spoke Greek when they came to Turkey and learned Turkish later.
 Afro-Turks living in İzmir celebrated the traditional spring festival Dana Bayramı ("Calf Festival") until the 1960s.
 Dana Bayramı has currently been revived among the younger generation of Afro-Turks.

-Ahmet Ali Çelikten was the first black pilot in aviation history.
+Captain Ahmet Ali Çelikten was the first black pilot in aviation history.

 Ahmet Ali Çelikten, a combat pilot of the Ottoman Air Force during World War I, was the first black aviator in history.

 In June 2020, the Afro-Turk Association organized one of many worldwide marches for Black Lives Matter in İzmir in response to the murder of George Floyd.

 Geography

 Areas with significant populations of Afro-Turks are in Turkey's Aegean and Marmara region, especially Istanbul, İzmir, Aydın and Muğla provinces.
-People of African ancestry also live in some villages and municipalities of Antalya and Adana provinces.
+People of African ancestry also live in some villages and municipalities of Antalya, Mersin and Adana provinces.
 Some of the descendants of the African settlers remain, mixed with the rest of the population in these areas and many migrated to larger cities.
 Migration and assimilation make it difficult to estimate the number of Afro-Turks.